-You’ve likely heard of Daniel Goleman.
-It was 1995 when he suggested to the world that the ability to manage one’s own emotions and those of others was more important than how intellectually smart an individual is.
-This was further backed by The Future of Jobs Report, which says emotional intelligence will be one of the top 15 job skills in 2025.
+You’ve likely heard of Daniel Goleman – who in 1995 suggested to the world that the ability to manage one’s own emotions and those of others, was more important than how intellectually smart an individual is.
+This was further backed by The Future of Jobs Report 2020), which said emotional intelligence will be one of the top 15 job skills in 2025.

-Emotional intelligence really is so hot right now!
-It’s a hot topic that’s always on the agenda when it comes to understanding personal potential and what drives high-performing teams.
+Emotional intelligence is a hot topic that’s always on the agenda when it comes to understanding personal potential and what drives high-performing teams.
 The corporate world wants to know its leaders can express their emotions appropriately and build trust quickly with the people around them.
 New business owners also know that establishing relationships with their future clients and new teams requires upfront confidence and optimism.
 The ambitious people out there know that, to progress up the ranks, an ability to build a respected brand requires developed collaboration skills and intuition.

-If any part of you is thinking that this discussion is about ‘soft skills’ that are not as valued as the more measurable process and results-driven attributes of some leaders, then read on.
-If your current role or the team you are leading needs to demonstrate the following skills for success, then investing in building EQ bench strength is possibly the most important investment you will make.
+If any part of you is thinking that this discussion is about ‘soft skills’, which are not as valued as the more measurable process and results-driven attributes of some leaders, then read on.
+If your current role or the team you're leading needs to demonstrate the following skills for success, then investing in building EQ 'bench strength' is possibly the most important investment you'll make.

 So, what does a highly emotionally intelligent person look like?
-They have an ability to:
+They've an ability to:

 - influence others

 - negotiate for results

 - be a team member who truly adds value